kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 structure, node weights, and hyperparameters.

 NAS technology in general uses various techniques to find the optimal neural network design.
-The NAS in Katib is based on *reinforcement learning*.
+The NAS in Katib uses the *reinforcement learning* technique.

-You can submit Katib NAS jobs from the command line or from the UI.
+You can submit Katib jobs from the command line or from the UI.
 (Read more about the Katib interfaces later on this page.)
 The following screenshot shows part of the form for submitting a NAS job from the Katib UI: